M5: Mental Noting

 Some other useful examples that can show you how exactly you should note your experiences are:

-I feel anxious when I'm thinking about finding a parking space tomorrow.
+I feel nervous when I think about finding a parking space tomorrow.

 When I'm having an argument with my boyfriend (event), I feel extremely angry.